sambegui/FreshService-Toolkit/README.md

    ./run_toolkit.sh
    ```

 The script requires Python 3.6 or higher and uses several dependencies that are automatically managed.
+The setup scripts will install all required dependencies in a virtual environment.

 ## Troubleshooting

 ### macOS Installation Issues
-If you encounter dependency issues on macOS after running the setup script, you may need to manually install some packages:
+If you encounter dependency issues on macOS after running the setup script, the most common issues involve the Levenshtein package:

 ```bash
 # Activate the virtual environment